 The size of a DOT thread increases according to the size of each query it receives.
-If a DOT receives a query that takes it above the 'Max DOT size', it will handle the query and then restart.
-It is more efficient to have a 'Max DOT size' that avoids this scenario.
+If it receives a query larger than the value of this parameter, the DOT thread handles the query and then restarts.
+Its size on startup is the size set by this parameter.